fatGNU/input-fields/README.md

 - `PassportField` - which is used to gather passport numbers.
 This number is unique to Kenya.
 - `DateField` - which is used to select a date.
 Defaults to `today's date` and limits backwards to `1965`.
 - `WebAddressField` - which is used to ensure web addresses are pre-validated before upload to some server.
+- `RangeField` - which is used to select a value from a input slider element.

 #### The DateField component
 The `DateField` is unique in that it accepts additional arguments in addition to the above properties. \